nspcc-dev/neo-go/docs/rpc.md

 (unlike the C# node behavior).
 However, transfer logs of such token are still available via `getnep17transfers` RPC call.

-The behaviour of the `LastUpdatedBlock` tracking matches the C# node's one.
+The behaviour of the `LastUpdatedBlock` tracking for archival nodes as far as for governing token balances matches the C# node's one.
+For non-archival nodes and other NEP17-compliant tokens if transfer's `LastUpdatedBlock` is lower than the latest state synchronization point P the node working against, then `LastUpdatedBlock` equals P.

 ### Unsupported methods